Skip to main content

 Yakitori

-Skewered and grilled chicken pieces seasoned with salt or brushed with a sweet-savory tare sauce, typically enjoyed with cold beer at izakaya (Japanese pubs).
-Torisho Sai (Kyoto) uses ancient charcoal techniques.
+Skewered chicken grilled over charcoal, seasoned with salt or brushed with a sweet-savory tare, and usually eaten with cold beer at an izakaya.
+At Torisho Sai in Kyoto, the charcoal grilling follows old methods.

 Allergens: